 - The Complete Guide to Pinning Everything to the Windows 8 Start Screen

-6. Launch the Command Prompt From the Power User Menu (Windows 8 only)
+6. Launch The Command Prompt From The Power User Menu (Windows 8.1 & 10 only)

-Windows 8 includes a hidden menu for power users that can be accessed from the Desktop.
+Windows 8.1 and Windows 10 include a hidden menu for power users that can be accessed from the Desktop.
 The quickest way to launch it is to press Win+X on your keyboard.

 The menu includes many useful shortcuts, including two shortcuts for the Command Prompt.

-If you would rather use the mouse or touch to open it, go the bottom-left corner on the Desktop until the Start thumbnail is shown.
-Then, right click or press and hold the thumbnail to display the menu.
+If you would rather use the mouse or touch to open it, go the bottom-left corner of your Desktop and right click or press and hold on the Windows icon to display the menu.

-Last but not least, you can open Windows Explorer (in Windows 7) or File Explorer (in Windows 8).
+Last but not least, you can open Windows Explorer (in Windows 7) or File Explorer (in Windows 8.1 & Windows 10).

 Then, open the partition where Windows is installed and browse to Windows -> System32.

-There you will find cmd.exe - the executable used by the Command Prompt.
+There you will find cmd.exe - the executable file used by the Command Prompt.

-These are all the ways I know for launching the Command Prompt in Windows 7 and Windows 8.
-If you know others, don’t hesitate to share them in a comment below.
-Also, if you are looking for some great articles, sharing how to use the Command Prompt, don’t hesitate to read our recommendations below.
+These are all the ways we know for launching Command Prompt in Windows 7, Windows 8.1 and Windows 10.
+If you know of others, don't hesitate to share them in a comment below.
+Also, if you are looking for some good articles on how to use the Command Prompt, don't hesitate to read our recommendations below.